Who Is Responsible for Bed Bugs in Arizona?

 What Are Bed Bugs?

-Why Are Bed Bugs an Epidemic?
+Why Are Bed Bugs a Problem?

 - Size: Unlike other pests, such as a roach or a mouse, bed bugs are extremely small.
-Due to their minuscule size, they can be difficult to spot.
+Due to their size, they can be difficult to spot.
 A tenant may not know he or she has a problem with bed bugs until the infestation has spread.

-- Inconclusive Bites: People react differently to bed bug bites.
+- Indistinct Bites: People react differently to bed bug bites.
 Some people have no reaction when bitten, while others quickly develop red welts.
 Even in those that develop the red welts, it can be hard to distinguish the bite from the bites of other insects, such as a mosquito or spider.

 - Ineffective Treatment: Bug bombs are usually not the best way to treat a bed bug infestation.
 It often causes the bugs to spread out.
 In addition to not using the proper treatments to kill the bugs, many landlords and tenants do not follow the proper steps to keep them from spreading.
 Tenants should wash all fabric in the hottest setting possible and vacuum frequently, while landlords should never let new tenants move into a unit with a known infestation.

-How Does Arizona Classify an Infestation?
+How Does Arizona Define an Infestation?

 Landlord’s Responsibilities in a Bed Bug Infestation